 Dr. Kate Lee is a Research Fellow in the Clean Air and Urban Landscape (CAUL) hub of the National Environmental Science Program.
 Her work examines: 1) how to design urban green space to enhance health and wellbeing by looking at the green space characteristics and psychological mechanisms underlying these benefits, and 2) how to design work environments, work days, and work practices in ways that help employees to be happy, engaged, and productive.
 Her recent work has examined how flexible work arrangements operate in large Australian organisations, and the role of micro-breaks and green roof views in boosting concentration and performance by helping employees recover from stressful work demands.
 Her cross-disciplinary research spans environmental, industrial/organizational, and cognitive psychology, and urban design.
-Kate holds an honorary position with the Melbourne School of Psychological Sciences.

 Kate’s work has been featured in media outlets including the Harvard Business Review, The Washington Post, Forbes, The Australian Financial Review, ABC Radio, and 3AW.